jhannah-netlify/notes.jays.net/content/blog/ebooks.md

 I had heard rumors of De-DRMing Kindle books, but had never looked into it.

 This announcement felt like a violation of the peace agreement I had with Amazon.
 I can't trust them.
-I must escape with my library.
+I must escape with my library before it's too late.

 Thanks to [Calibre](https://calibre-ebook.com/) and the [DeDRM](https://github.com/noDRM/DeDRM_tools) plugin I got out.
 All my books are now `.epub`